juju/docs/src/en/getting-started.md

          sudo snap refresh juju

    It is possible to install other versions, including beta releases of Juju via a snap package.
-See the [releases page][releases] for more information.
+See the [install][install] for more information.

 ^# From the Ubuntu PPA